Government ready to 'step in' over Rafiq

 But the investigation was widely criticised after it reportedly found a racist term about Rafiq's Pakistani heritage was regularly used towards him while at the club and concluded it was "friendly and good-natured banter".

-On Friday, chairman Roger Hutton resigned and on Monday Lord Patel took over, apologising to Rafiq and praising his "bravery" as a whistleblower.
+On Friday, Hutton resigned and on Monday Lord Patel took over, apologising to Rafiq and praising his "bravery" as a whistleblower.

 Further details are expected to emerge at a DCMS hearing on 16 November, which has legal privilege.